Analysis: Can Robinson Cano’s return lift Mariners into the playoffs?

 Like most managers, he tends to focus on the now, specifically that day’s game or the current series.

-General manager Jerry Dipoto, who never shy about giving a lengthy answer to a yes-or-no question has also been cautious in what he says about the situation.
+General manager Jerry Dipoto, who’s never shy about giving a lengthy answer to a yes-or-no question, has also been cautious in what he says about the situation.

 Perhaps the Mariners remain so careful due to the uncertainty of the situation.
 Yes, they’ve been planning for weeks about how they’ll use Cano for the final 40 games.
-They’ve asked him to work out at first base and third base besides his usual second-base spot, which is occupied by Dee Gordon.
+They’ve asked him to work out at first base and third base beside his usual second-base spot, which is occupied by Dee Gordon.
 But variables can always change.

 How much of a difference will Cano make to the Mariners?
 Can he help reinvigorate an offense that has been lagging since July 1?